alainwolf/roll.urown.net/server/mail/dovecot.rst

 ------------------

-The main configuration file :download:`/etc/dovecot/dovecot.conf <config/dovecot/dovecot.conf>` has a limited amount of settings, as most things are included from indivdual files in the :file:`/etc/dovecot/conf.d` directory.
+The main configuration file :download:`/etc/dovecot/dovecot.conf
+</server/config-files/etc/dovecot/dovecot.conf>` has a limited amount of
+settings, as most things are included from individual files in the :file:`/etc/dovecot/conf.d` directory.

 .. index::